...

 The individual who is the subject of guardianship, typically someone deemed unable to care for themselves due to incapacity or disability.

-Comparing Guardianship and Alternatives
+Comparison of Guardianship and Alternatives

 While guardianship offers comprehensive legal authority, alternatives like powers of attorney or healthcare directives may be suitable for short-term or specific decision-making needs, often with fewer restrictions.

-When a Limited Guardianship Meets Needs:
+When a Limited Guardianship Meets Needs::

 Temporary or Specific Incapacity